avnet-iotconnect/iotc-c-generic-sdk/README.md

 It is recommended to use JetBrains CLion IDE with the sample projects, but you can also build the projects with cmake command line tool manually.

-Note that the following build options are configured by default and cna be togled with cmake flags:
+Note that the following build options are configured by default and can be toggled with cmake flags:
 * IOTC_USE_PAHO=OFF - builds with Azure IoT C SDK by default.
-* IOTC_TPM_SUPPORT=OFF - no TPM support by default

 #### Dependencies